VRConservation/confi/_build/html/_sources/1_intro.md

 Conservation finance offers an emerging approach to securing long-term, predictable finance for landscape-scale conservation and forest health projects.
 Conservation finance also fosters effective collaboration between private and public sectors, creating stakeholders and investors from the pool of project beneficiaries.
 This innovative strategy achieves multiple goals:

-- Channels capital into forest management projects that offer overlapping ecological, social, and financial outcomes.
+- Channels capital into conservation projects that offer overlapping triple bottom line (ecological, social, and financial) outcomes.
 - Attracts private investment by quantifying ecosystem services to create a value proposition for beneficiaries, who will pay for these benefits.
-- Utilizes partnerships to strengthen the financial foundation for restoration, reforestation, and post-fire recovery.
+- Utilizes partnerships to strengthen the financial foundation for watershed restoration, reforestation, and post-fire recovery.
-- Reduces the burden on public budgets.
+- Reduces the burden on public budgets and stabilizes irregular funding sources.
 - Increases the pace and scale at which these initiatives are completed.
 - Enables the long-term protection of forests and related natural resources, ensuring their invaluable benefits persist for future generations.
--->

 More information on Conservation Finance can be found at [Conservation Finance Issue Briefs](http://gg.gg/1aut36), [USFS Conservation Finance Program](http://gg.gg/1aut3c), [USFS R5 CFP](http://gg.gg/1aut3r), [The Freshwater Trust](https://www.thefreshwatertrust.org/), [National Forest Foundation](http://gg.gg/1bap8q), [Blue Forest](https://blueforest.org), and [HELP](https://www.healthyeldorado.org/).
 Many other organizations specializing in or creating conservation finance programs and opportunities are cited throughout the book.

 ## Why this book?

-Conservation finance strategies and case studies are well described across the professional and academic "press."
+Conservation finance strategies and case studies are well described across the professional and academic press.
 However, in many cases this information is either tailored to an audience with previous finance expertise or is captured in disparate articles and website that do not provide a single point of reference.
-This web-accessible book is intended to serve as a concise, yet comprehensive, introductoin to conservation finance, and is particularly intended for an audience of public agency land and resource managers, their public agency and NGO partners, and other individuals without specific expertise in  project finance.
+This web-accessible book is intended to serve as a concise, yet comprehensive, introduction to conservation finance, and is particularly intended for an audience of land managers, public agencies, nonprofits, and other individuals without specific expertise in  project finance.

+Where other publications and the focus of impact finance focus on social investment and infrastructure, this book focuses examples and cases on natural resource management, forest health, and watershed restoration.

 ## Chapters
 Following the Introduction and Forward, the book contains the following chapters: